AdobeDocs/commerce-operations.en/help/operational-playbook/process/project-workshops.md

 ### Topics to cover

+Topics that need to cover in the project kick- off depends on project size, requirement, technology etc. Some of the common things  that need to cover are:

+- Project budget
+- Team introduction
+- Timelines
+- Deliverables
+- Milestones
+- Proposed dates
+- Communication mode
+- Training
+- Testing
+- Change request

 ### Next steps

 Next steps for an e-commerce project refer to outlining the requirements such as the build solution, design Nd project planning.
 Be it a remotely managed project or same location project, the next steps need to be detailed so that the team is aligned.